hotchkj/AspNetCore.DataProtection.Aws/README.md

-# AspNetCore.DataProtection.S3
+# AspNetCore.DataProtection.Aws
-S3 integration for ASP.NET Core data protection.
+Aws integration for ASP.NET Core data protection.

+## S3 Persistence
 By default, ASP.NET Core stores encryption keys locally which causes issues with key mismatches across server farms.
 S3 can be used instead of a shared filesystem to provide key storage.

 Server-side S3 encryption of AES256 is enabled for all keys written to S3.
 It remains the client's responsibility to ensure access control to the S3 bucket is appropriately configured.

-## Configuration of S3 Persistence
+### Configuration
 In Startup.cs, specified as part of DataProtection configuration:
 ```csharp
 public void ConfigureServices(IServiceCollection services)